-On September 10, 2019, City Council directed staff to provide a memo containing information regarding utility connection fees associated with the upcoming East Industrial area sewer and water main extension project.
-This memo is in response to a letter received by Josh and Mollie Boersma, who are the current homeowners at 4626 East Lincoln Way.
-For reference, the homeowner's parcel frontage is approximately 464 ft in length.
+On November 12, 2019, staff provided City Council with a report regarding utility connection fees associated with the upcoming East Industrial area sewer and water main extension project.
+The report was in response to a letter received by Josh and Mollie Boersma, who are the current homeowners at 4626 East Lincoln Way.
+City Council then directed that this item be placed on a City Council meeting agenda for action.
+Following below, is the information contained in that November 12 staff report.